-The Martial Law administration laid curbs on reception of leaders during travel by announcing that political parties would have to take permission from Martial Law Authorities to receive and see off their leaders, indicating the number of persons to be present on such occasions.5 A press note issued at Rawalpindi by CML A Secretariat said that the number of persons authorised by the Martial Law Authorities will not be exceeded and that this restriction would not be operative when political campaigning starts after Id-ul-Fitr.
-It also said that since railway travel could create security problem for the political leaders, it would be advisable for them to travel by air wherever such facilities are available.
-An MLR was issued to ban the use of public place till 14th or 15th of September, 1977, that was the day Id-ul-Fitr was celebrated.
+The Martial Law administration laid curbs on reception of leaders during travel by announcing that political parties would have to take permission from Martial Law Authorities to receive and see off their leaders, indicating the number of persons to be present on such occasions.
+A press note issued at Rawalpindi by CML A Secretariat said that the number of persons authorised by

-3 The Nawai Waqt, 7th July, 1977.
+&lt;sup>3 The Nawai Waqt, 7th July, 1977.

-4 Pakistan Times, July 23, 1977.
+&lt;sup>4 Pakistan Times, July 23, 1977.